To Arrange An Appointment

 Additionally, older age and a family history of melanoma also increase one’s risk of skin cancer.

-What Are the Symptoms of Melanoma?
+What Are the Signs and Symptoms of Melanoma?

-• Diameter - Larger than 6mm (1/4in)
+• Diameter - Larger than 6mm (about 1/4inch)

 How to Reduce the Risk of Melanoma

-• Avoiding tanning beds and sun lamps
+• Refrain from using tanning beds or sun lamps

 • Conducting regular skin and mole assessments for signs of changes